michaeljones/michaeljones.github.com/source/content/journal/day-10.rst

   course, I might not have understood them at all.

 * I grabbed the 0ad source code.
 The git repository is over a gigabyte of data.
   It is vaguely alarming.
-I haven't tried to complite it yet but spent a little time scanning over the directories to get a feel for the complexity.
+I haven't tried to compile it yet but spent a little time scanning over the directories to get a feel for the complexity.
 It is impressively larger than anything I've dealt with before.